Taut foliations from knot diagrams: Applications: arborescent knots and some braid closures

-\begin{teo} Let $K$ be an arborescent knot associated to a tree $T$ with more than one vertex.
-Suppose that all the weights of $T$ have absolute value greater than one, and at least one has absolute value greater than two.
-Then $K$ is persistently foliar. \end{teo}
+\begin{teo} Let $K$ be an arborescent knot associated to a weighted planar tree $T$ with more than one vertex.
+If all vertex weights have absolute value greater than one, and at least one weight has absolute value greater than two, then $K$ is persistently foliar. \end{teo}

-\begin{proof} Consider the diagram $D$ associated to any root of the tree $T$.
-Since $T$ has more than one vertex, the diagram $D$ is not isotopic in $S^2$ to one of the diagrams $D_k$ of Figure \ref{fig: D_k new}.
-Since the weights of the tree $T$ coincide with the weights of the graphs $\mathcal{G}_g$ and $\mathcal{G}_r$ and both graphs are contractible by Lemma \ref{lemma: arborescent graph}, we can conclude by applying Theorem \ref{thm: main theorem}. \end{proof}
+\begin{proof} Consider the diagram $D_T$ associated to $T$, with respect to any root and the choice of any auxiliary angular sector at it.
+Since $T$ has more than one vertex, the diagram $D_T$ has more than one twist region.
+Since the weights of the tree $T$ coincide with the weights of the graphs $\mathcal{G}_g$ and $\mathcal{G}_r$ and both graphs are contractible by \Cref{lemma: arborescent graph}, we can conclude by applying \Cref{thm: main theorem}. \end{proof}